-1.1.1 Scottish Water must trade at arm's length and ensure that there is no cross-subsidy with respect to transactions between the Scottish Water core activity and non-core business and between its core activities and associate entities.
+Scottish Water must trade at arm's length and ensure that there is no cross-subsidy with respect to transactions between the Scottish Water core activity and non-core business and between its core activities and associate entities.
+Additionally, it must demonstrate that there is no cross-subsidy between its non-core (non-licensed) business and noncore (licensed) retail non-household business.